 Strings 6

-· NOTE – Band and Strings student must provide their own instruments, and in order to participate in middle school, students must begin in 6th grade.
+Band and Strings students will need to rent their own instruments.
+Information regarding instrument selection and rental will be provided the first week of class.
+In order to participate in middle school band or strings, students must begin in 6th grade.

 Art 6